ZareefJafar/Dynamic-Report-Scheduler/README.md

 Upcoming features:
-* Additional scheduling options for monthly, yearly, weekly, and custom intervals.
+* Additional scheduling options for yearly, weekly, and custom intervals.
 * Automation of daily backups for PostgreSQL and Microsoft SQL Server databases from one server to another.